 Minimum CGPA normally required at the bachelor’s degree ≥ 2.5 or its equivalent

-Applicants with CGPA lower than2.5but>2.0oritsequivalentat the bachelor’s degree level, maybe be considered subject to passing the interview at the program level and successful completion of the Foundation Courses identified by the interview committee
+Applicants with CGPA lower than 2.5 but > 2.0 or its equivalent bachelor’s degree level, maybe be considered subject to passing the interview at the program level and successful completion of the Foundation Courses identified by the interview committee.

 The estimated duration for completion of the MITCS programme at Ahlia University is 2 years.
 This is structured around 36 credit-hours covering 8 courses along with a dissertation.
 The duration of study for each course is fifteen weeks, covering approximately 45 studying hours.